Boston College Scholarships (2025–2026)

 What makes the Presidential Scholars Program competitive?

-Only about 18 students are selected each year.
-Strong grades, challenging courses, leadership, and service are key signals.
-Finalists are invited to campus for interviews.
+Only about 18 students are chosen each year.
+Strong grades, challenging courses, leadership, and service are key.
+Finalists are invited to campus for an interview weekend in February.

 Is there a separate application?

-No. All applicants who apply by the November 1 priority deadline are automatically considered.
+No. All who apply by the November 1 scholarship deadline are reviewed automatically; there are no extra essays or forms.

 Can you apply Early Decision and still be considered?